cristopher-d-delgado/brain_tumor_classification/README.md

 | Validation |       97.92%       |         97.98%        |  97.92%  |                   0.081                   |

 ### Model Deployment
+I have created a Streamlit application that utilizes the best model which was the **Augemented model**.
+This application works by passing in an image and the application will provide the model prediction in addition to diagnostic information.

+#### Streamlit App

 ## Conclusion
 The best model was the augmented model because this model achieved the best Recall/Sensitivity while still having the best generalization to unseen data.
 This was determined from its low validation loss to the testing data.
 This model had a Sensitivity of about 92% and Specificity of about 93%.
 Overall the model performs very well but, struggles in the No Tumor classification and Meningioma.